Implicit representations of codimension-2 submanifolds and their prequantum structure: Introduction

 This bundle has a natural geometric interpretation.
 Each complex function $\psi\in\cF_\cO$ representing a codimension-2 submanifold $\gamma\in\cO$ carries additional information in the form of its complex phase.
-The level sets of this phase function constitute a $\SS^1$-family of hypersurfaces in \(M\), that are bordered by $\gamma$.
-Any motion of this configuration induces the average volume swept out by these phase hypersurfaces.
-In each fiber, we define two hypersurface configurations as equivalent (\(\sim\)) if they can be continuously deformed into each other while keeping their boundaries fixed and maintaining zero net volume change throughout the motion.
+The level sets of this phase function constitute an $\SS^1$-family of hypersurfaces in \(M\) that are bordered by $\gamma$.
+Any motion of this configuration leads to these hypersurfaces moving across the space, from which one can measure the average volume swept out by these hypersurfaces.
+In each fiber of \(\cF_\cO\), we define two hypersurface configurations as equivalent (\(\sim\)) if they can be continuously deformed into each other while keeping their boundaries \(\gamma\) fixed and maintaining zero net volume change throughout the motion.
 The space of equivalence classes is denoted by \(\cP\coloneqq\cF_\cO/\sim\), which is still a fiber bundle over \(\cO\).
-We call \(\cP\) the \emph{volume class} for the implicit shape space.
+We call \(\cP\) the \emph{volume bundle} for the implicit shape space.

-It turns out that the volume class $\cP$ over $\cO$ is a \emph{prequantum bundle}, where each fiber consists of multiple copies of a circle, reflecting the first integral de Rham cohomology $H^1_{dR}(M, \ZZ)$.
+It turns out that the volume bundle $\cP$ over $\cO$ is a \emph{generalized prequantum bundle} (\autoref{def:GeneralizedPrequantumBundle}) with each fiber being \(\SS^1\times H^1(M; \ZZ)\), where the latter is the first cohomoology of $M$.
 The connection form $\Th_\cP$ on this bundle is defined such that the horizontal lift of any path in $\cO$ corresponds to a motion of phase hypersurfaces that sweep out zero net volume along the path.
 With this setup, we have the following theorem.